smaulik13/Stock-Prediction-using-Q-learning/README.md

  ## Dataset :
     -2009 January-2017 December data for training and then the 2018 January-2019 December data to do the test.
  ## Profit :
    - My agent earned a profit of **Rs.
 2300** on investment of Rs.
-20000 on the stocks
+20000 on the stocks of CISCO SYSTEMS INC.